“Mayday, mayday, this is Warden One. My mecha has taken damage, and I am adrift. Systems are failing. Anyone on this frequency, please respond.

 All you have is a dying mecha, an open communications channel, and your thoughts and memories – and the hope that someone will find you Lost Among The Starlit Wreckage before it’s too late.

 Play involves setting up a “diagnostic board” of playing cards and then drawing and discarding cards as time passes and the mecha continues to fail – cards provide prompts for the transmission your pilot is making (and if there’s a second player, the conversation topic between stranded pilot and hopeful rescuer).
 If ten rounds of play pass, the pilot is rescued – if the mecha deteriorates too quickly or suffers a critical reactor failure, the pilot will be Lost Among The Starlit Wreckage forever.
 For the curious, the cards for Warden One’s playthrough were: Joker (which added two tokens to the board, hastening the rescue), 3, 8, Queen, 6, 9, King, Ace, and 5.

-LATSW is currently available in a plain, Beta-grade style at the always delightful price of Pay What You Want while it gets playtested and the layout engine revs up.
+LATSW is currently available in PDF and Print on Demand, and is also available on itch.io.
 I’d love to hear your own transmissions and what you think of the game, whether you play alone or have someone racing to rescue you.

 I’m hoping to make this at least monthly offering, so check back in June for more Solitaire Storytelling!